leviulutas/leviulutas/README.md

-✉️  You can contact me at leventkesen2000@hotmail.com 🧠  I'm learning Python
+✉️  You can contact me at leventulutas10@gmail.com
+🧠  I'm learning Python and Node.js